needle-mirror/com.unity.cloud.identity/Documentation~/use-case-webgl-build-deployment.md

 1. In the summary, make sure the **Public** option is checked.
 If the option is not checked by default, check it to make the dataset public.
 2. Locate the `index.html` file.
-3. Right-click the file and select **Copy URL** from the dropdown menu.
+3. Select and hold the file and select **Copy URL** from the dropdown menu.
 4. Paste the URL in the address bar of your browser.